johndunne2019/pands-problem-set/README.md

 **8. Solution_8.py**

 This file contains my solution to problem 8 on the problem set.
 The program outputs todays date and time in the format - Monday, January 10th 2019 at 1:15pm.
 We covered the datetime module in the week 6 lecture "modules" and this was the starting point in creating my solution for this problem.
 In this program I have imported the datetime module and given it the shortened name dt.
-I used the today() funciton to return the local date and time set and I have asked for today to be printed as output using strftime. strftime is used return a string representation of date and time which we studied in the week 6 lectures "modules".
+I used the today() function to return the local date and time set and I have asked for today to be printed as output using strftime. strftime is used to return a string representation of date and time which we studied in the week 6 lectures "modules".
 From the week 6 lecture on modules and my extra reading I learnt that the date output can be formatted using the strftime function.
-I used format tokens to format the output that is printed to the screen to have the week day and month printed in full etc.
+I used format tokens to format the output that is printed to the screen to have the week day and month printed in full etc. The format tokens I used in strftime were: %A - Weekday full, %B - month name in full, %d - day of the week, %Y- year in full, %H - hour, %M - minute and %p - AM/PM

 **Further reading and references**
 * I wrote this program myself using the example we covered in the week 6 lecture on modules as a starting point and completing additional research and reading online.